Copyright for iLearn

 Broadcasts.
 You may copy and upload the following content under a special statutory licence:

 - any off-air TV or radio broadcasts (free-to-air and pay TV channels); and

 - podcasts/webcasts of programs previously broadcast on a free-to-air channel.

-It does not cover:
+It is important to note that the statutory licence does not cover:

 - podcasts/webcasts of programs previously broadcast on a pay TV channel; and